Pete, Kenworth roll out new electric trucks

-Loosening emissions regulations might have taken some of the sizzle off zero-emissions trucks in the near term, but Paccar is undeterred, rolling out new medium-duty models for its Peterbilt and Kenworth brands.
+Loosening emissions regulations might have taken some of the sizzle off zero-emissions trucks in the near term, but Paccar is undeterred and is rolling out new medium-duty models for its Peterbilt and Kenworth brands.

-Peterbilt earlier this year rolled out its first medium-duty electric truck – the Model 567EV.
+Peterbilt earlier this year launched its Model 567EV.
 Similarly, Kenworth debuted its Kenworth T880E.
 Each truck was its respective brand's first vocational EV.

 On Tuesday, Peterbilt added a few more pages to its medium-duty EV catalog with Models 536EV, 537EV and 548EV.
 The 536EV and 537EV are designed for regional delivery as well as service and utility trucks.
 The Model 548EV is a Class 8 vehicle that supports 4x2 tractors and vocational configurations with PTOs, such as dump trucks.